-I have reviewed and discussed with my child all the information contained in the 2020-2021 Columbus City Schools' Guide to Student Success.
+I have reviewed and discussed with my child all the information contained in the 2021-2022 Columbus City Schools' Guide to Student Success.
 I will abide by the policies and regulations set forth by the Columbus City Board of Education and the expectations of the school staff and administrators.

-Print Student Name Student Signature Student ID Number School
+Print Student Name Student Signature Student ID Number School Parent or Guardian Signature E-mail Address Date

-Parent and Student Sign-Off Form 2020-2021
+Parent and Student Sign-Off Form 2021-2022